-Many tomato gazpacho recipes call for some bread to be added to the soup in order to thicken it up.
-I say it is summer kids, there is an abundance of heirloom tomatoes out there, so you don’t need to stretch the gazpacho with water, just so you have to thicken it with bread.
+many recipes do call for some type of bread to be added to the soup in order to thicken it up.
+I say it’s summer time, there’s and abundance of super flavorful tomatoes out there, so you really don’t need to stretch the gazpacho with water just to have to thicken it with bread.
 I hope that makes sense 🙂

 - 2 1/2 lb heirloom tomatoes